Model Optimization

 lpf = C1 ** L1 ** C2

 It is best practice to apply a scaling factor to our values in order to keep the optimization numerically stable.
-To create fixed parameters and apply more complicated constraints, parameters re-exported from pmrf.parameters can be used e.g. pmrf.Fixed() and pmrf.Constrained().
+To apply more complicated constraints and metadata, more parameters are available in pmrf.parameters that are re-exported at the root, such as pmrf.Constrained(), pmrf.Random() and pmrf.Fixed().

 Running the Optimizer